 Government guarantees as a percentage of GDP

 Countries were additionally asked about the amount of government guarantees.
 These guarantees are not part of government gross debt, as they are contingent liabilities.
 They should not be added to the Maastricht debt.

-Based on 28 replies from EU Member States, the ratio of government guarantees provided by central government on debt of non-government units, as a percentage of GDP, is shown in the figure 9.
-At the end of 2015, the amount of government guarantees as a percentage of GDP did not exceed 10 % for 20 countries.
+Based on 28 replies from EU Member States, the ratio of government guarantees provided by central government on debt of non-government units, as a percentage of GDP, is shown in figure 9.
+At the end of 2016, the amount of government guarantees as a percentage of GDP did not exceed 10 % for 22 out of 28 countries.